Vatras/povocop/README.md

 [x] getting input data (not assigned) from DB and send it to users - field to which worker goes [x] CRUCIAL reassigning verification and inputData
-[x] CRUCIAL cache update after having only minimumCachedInputDataSize inputs [] CRUCIAL optionally provide the last approved result in config and onConfig invoke on every new (default: no) [x] CRUCIAL programmistic config change should optionally terminate the workers [] sending random pendingVerifies
+[x] CRUCIAL cache update after having only minimumCachedInputDataSize inputs [x] CRUCIAL optionally provide the last approved result in config and onConfig invoke on every new (default: no) [x] CRUCIAL programmistic config change should optionally terminate the workers [] find out why connectedInputData is null
+[] sending random pendingVerifies
 [] if redundancyFactor == 1 and rejected - make a double verification
 [] result browsing and sorting it by inputData_id